openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 colorImg.setFromPixels(vidPlayer.getPixels());
 ```

+In the full code of opencvExample (not shown here) a `#define` near the top of ofApp.h allows you to swap out the `ofVideoPlayer` for an `ofVideoGrabber`—a live webcam.

 **Step 2.
 Color to Grayscale Conversion.** <br />
 In the upper-right of the window is the same video, converted to grayscale.
 Here it is stored in the `grayImage` object, which is an instance of an `ofxCvGrayscaleImage`.